vysf/midterm-gigih-3.0/README.md

 # Midterm GIGIH 3.0

 ## How to run
+Before you run the project, make sure to complete .env file such as `PORT`, `HOST` and `MONGODB_URI`. <br>
-First, you can populate the database using this command
+You can populate the database using this command
 ```
 npm run seed:all
 ```